 Milk in your coffee

 The sweetness of milk is due to the presence of lactose (a sugar).
-Lactose is a disaccharide, which means that it is made up of two monosaccharides joined together; glucose and galactose.
+Lactose is a disaccharide, which means that it is made up of two monosaccharides joined together (glucose and galactose).
 The structure of lactose can be represented in two different ways.
-One shows the two sugars in so-called 'chair' conformations (as the shapes resembles a garden chair), which is the lowest energy conformation (or shape) that a sugar can have as there is the least amount of strain on the rings.
+One shows the two sugars in so-called 'chair' conformations (as the shapes resemble a garden chair), which is the lowest energy conformation (or shape) that a sugar can have as there is the least amount of strain on the rings.

 When you drink cold milk, it doesn't taste very sweet, this is because lactose is quite insoluble.
 However, when you heat up milk, the solubility of lactose is increased and the lactose molecules break down into one molecule of glucose and one molecule of galactose, in a hydrolysis reaction.
 Consequently, the presence of the two monosaccharides makes the hot milk sweeter.

-When milk is foamed to add to coffee (the foamed milk on a cappuccino for example), the final temperature guidelines for heating the foam is between 58 and 60 °C, this is because above this temperature the proteins in the milk start to become denatured and you end up with a lower quality foam to add to your coffee.
+When milk is foamed to add to coffee (the foamed milk on a cappuccino for example), the final temperature guideline for heating the foam is between 58 and 60 °C. This is because above this temperature the proteins in the milk start to become denatured and you end up with a lower quality foam to add to your coffee.

 Overall, it is important to get the perfect balance when making the perfect cup of coffee, though sometimes the caffeine hit is more important than the quality of the brew.